Montana Technological University logo

 Sherry Lesar School of Nursing

-Named after a $7 million donation, this school offers a full bachelor's degree in nursing and features a state-of-the-art simulation center.
+Renamed in 2021 after a significant $7 million donation, this school offers comprehensive nursing programs, including a state-of-the-art simulation center.

 Find Scholarships at Montana Technological University